kuma-dayo/ParseMaster-TS/README.md

 # ParseMaster-TS

 A Parser of a certain anime game's data files (WIP)
-definitions: Version 2.8 | 4.0 Please wait for updated definitions
+definitions: Version 2.8
+Subsequent updates will be done privately

 Based on ParseMaster created by 14eyes